Quantum-Classical Machine learning by Hybrid Tensor Networks: Limitations of regular tensor networks machine learning

 \section{Limitations of regular tensor networks machine learning}

-Although, as a kind of popular and powerful numerical tools in quantum many-body physics, regular tensor networks expose some limitations on machine learning, such as the limitations on representation power and architecture scalability.
-All of these limitations restrict the application of regular tensor networks on machine learning, especially for deep learning.
-In this section, we conclude it and also analyze some main points of them.
+Although, as a kind of popular and powerful numerical tool in quantum many-body physics, regular tensor networks expose some limitations on machine learning, such as the limitations on representation and scalability in architecture.
+All of these limitations restrict the application of regular tensor networks in machine learning, especially for deep learning.
+In this section, we conclude and analyze some main points.